Public Policy and Advocacy Intern - New York, NY

 Internship Program Description

-DPA's New York policy office is seeking talented undergraduate and graduate students interested in creating real alternatives to the war on drugs as part of a dynamic team.
+DPA's New York policy office is seeking talented individuals interested in creating real alternatives to the war on drugs as part of a dynamic team.
+Interns collaborate on drug policy reform campaigns through participation in policy formulation, outreach, and advocacy.
 Internship activities are varied and may include: community outreach; policy analysis; event coordination; monitoring the implementation of legislation; data collection and analysis; communications and media outreach; drafting opinion editorials (op-eds) and letters to the editor; and creating public education and advocacy materials.
 Some administrative tasks (e.g. photocopying, assembling packets, answering phones) are assigned as needed.

 All internships are unpaid.
 Where applicable, we will work with students to obtain credit towards coursework.